Proud Boys sedition trial to open 2 years after Jan. 6 riot

 Tarrio’s co-defendants are Ethan Nordean of Auburn, Washington, who was a Proud Boys chapter president; Joseph Biggs of Ormond Beach, Florida, a self-described Proud Boys organizer; Zachary Rehl, who president of the Proud Boys chapter in Philadelphia; and Dominic Pezzola, a Proud Boy member from Rochester, New York.

-Tarrio wasn’t in Washington on Jan.
+Tarrio, who’s from Miami, wasn’t in Washington on Jan.
 6 because he was arrested two days before the riot and charged with vandalizing a Black Lives Matter banner at a historic Black church during a protest in December 2020.
 He was ordered to leave the capital, but prosecutors say he remained engaged in the extremist group’s planning for Jan.
 6.

 Prosecutors are expected to tell jurors that as the Proud Boys’ anger over the election grew, they also began to turn against police over Tarrio’s arrest and over the failure to bring charges in the stabbing of another Proud Boy during clashes the month before the riot.